-- 117. The Government refers to section 791(1) of the Administration of Justice Act, stating that accessed communication data must be destroyed if no charges are preferred or charges are dropped in the criminal case for which access was granted (Government's Submission, para 122). - The applicant submits that Section 791(1) fails to address the issue of communications data.
-Moreover, the pertinent clause neither stipulates a timeframe nor outlines a procedure for the disposal of such data.
-(Cf Ekimdzhiev and Others v Bulgaria, cited above, paras 329-329).
+- 120. The Government refers to section 791(1) of the Administration of Justice Act, stating that accessed communication data must be destroyed if no charges are preferred or charges are dropped in the criminal case for which access was granted (Government's Observations, para 122). - 121.
+The applicant submits that Section 791(1) neither stipulates a timeframe nor outlines a procedure for the disposal of such data (cf Ekimdzhiev and Others v Bulgaria, cited above, paras 329-330).